thingsboard/thingsboard.github.io/use-cases/tank-level-monitoring.md

     </div>
 </section>

-## Fuel level monitoring solution overview
+## Tank level monitoring solution overview

 The diagram below identifies data flow and integration points for a typical fuel level monitoring solution that uses the ThingsBoard platform to collect and analyze data from fuel tanks.